- What is A Data Model?

-- Once the Implementation of the Model is Completed the Development Team will then either Re-Create or Develop from Scratch, the ETL Jobs involved in loading the Tables
+- Once the Implementation of the Model is Completed, the Development Team will either Re-Create or Develop from Scratch the ETL Jobs involved in loading the Tables.

-- Phase wise implementation are also looked at in a similar fashion
+- Phase-wise implementation is also looked at in a similar fashion

 Application Development and Data Access

-- Once the ETL jobs are developed and implemented, application and end users are given access to the data tables, as required by the application teams
+- Once the ETL jobs are developed and implemented, the application and end-users are given access to the data tables, as the application teams require.

-- The reporting team looks at implementation of reports
+- The reporting team looks at the implementation of reports

 - The Tactical Workload Team implements the Required TTW Workload on the Tables